-Students enrolled in the Master of Archives and Records Administration degree program at the San José State University School of Information can apply completed course work toward examination credit for either the Certified Records Analyst or the Certified Records Manager designations.
-The SJSU School of Information’s unique partnership with the Institute of Certified Records Managers offers MARA students a direct path to certification.
+Students enrolled in the Master of Archives and Records Administration degree program can apply completed course work toward examination credit for either the Certified Records Analyst or the Certified Records Manager designations.
+Our school’s unique partnership with the Institute of Certified Records Managers offers MARA students a direct path to certification.

 The ICRM currently offers two certifications that are aligned with the student learning outcomes and core competencies of the MARA program.

 September 2016, the Certified Records Analyst (CRA) is the most